-If your locale doesn’t provide an explicit script (like the locale code
+If your language doesn’t provide an explicit script (like the language code

-az for instance) an implicit locale is chosen for you:
+az for instance) an implicit language is chosen for you:

 Latin in Azerbaijani’s case.
-If you’d rather use another script you can build a locale with the correct script.
-The default locale is the official or most important script for a language or for a language/country compound.
+If you’d rather use another script you can build a language with the correct script.
+The default language is the official or most important script for a language or for a language/country compound.

 🔗Hyphen and Underscore

-Is is prefered to use an hyphen (or dash) rather than a underscore sign to separate the language code, the country code and the script code.
+Is is better to use a hyphen (or dash) rather than an underscore sign to separate the language code, the country code and the script code.
 RFC 3066 recommends using

 en-GB instead of